Jukebox History 1952-1998

 a huge investment raised by the well reputed lawyer Antonio Pedrol

-Rius,
+Rius, who was

-was for many years Pedro Nieto Antúnez,
+many years Pedro Nieto Antúnez, who was

-who was a political figure for decades, an Admiral, and Ministro
+a political figure for decades, an Admiral, and Ministro de la Marina from July

-de la Marina from July 1962 until October 1969.
-First the office of the GEDASA
+1962 until October 1969.
+First the office of the GEDASA company was registered

-company was registered at 10 Calle de San Quintin until around 1963, and then at 73 Calle de Valderribas until the
+at 10 Calle de San Quintin until around 1963, and then at 73 Calle de Valderribas until the company ended production around 1977.

-company ended production around 1977.
-The engineer and designer Jaime Isern Miralles from Barcelona was
+The engineer and designer Jaime Isern Miralles from Barcelona was consulted in

-consulted in the late fifties and early sixties.
+the late fifties and early sixties.
 However, Jaime Isern

-Miralles passed away in Madrid on the 3rd November
+Miralles passed away in Madrid on the 3rd November 1968 (born 1892), and his involvement in the production in Madrid has so

-in the production in Madrid has so far not been researched.
-In 1978 the GEDASA
+far not been researched.
+In 1978 the GEDASA facilities were taken over by the

-facilities were taken over by the pinball manufacturer INDER (Industria Electromecánica de
+pinball manufacturer INDER (Industria Electromecánica

-Recreativos SA), and two Sinfonola jukeboxes were made
+de Recreativos SA), and two Sinfonola

-from 1978 until 1980.
-The pinball manufacturer INDER was established in 1965
+jukeboxes were made from 1978 until 1980.
+The pinball manufacturer INDER was

-and ended activities in 1993.
+established in 1965 and ended activities in 1993.

 Moving